Here are answers to frequently asked questions about degrees. If you can´t find what you are looking for, please use the contact form on this page.

 When your degree has been issued, it will be sent to you as an attached PDF file in an e-mail message.
-Therefore, you need to make sure that the e-mail address you have entered in Ladok is correct.
+The degree certificate will be sent to the e-mail address you have registered in Ladok when the degree is being issued.
+Therefore, you need to make sure that the e-mail address you have entered in Ladok for students under the tab “My pages” is correct.

 Please note that when the degree certificate has been issued, the e-mail may end up in your spam folder.
 If you find the message there, you should move it to the inbox, since many e-mail services will empty the spam folder automatically after some time.

 Add the domain (umu.se) as a trusted sender if this is possible in your e-mail program.
 This may reduce the risk that messages from Umeå University will end up in the spam folder.